 A good paint job can go a long way to making a steel door look as welcoming as a wood one.

 A coastal builder’s technique for durable and weathertight fascias and soffits is based on years of experience with plastic trim.

 A shed dormer can be the best way to add space to a one-and-a-half-story house, but you have to get the details right if you want it to be an asset and not an eyesore.

 Despite having no moving parts, circular sawblades are surprisingly complex.

 We recently received a letter from two long-time subscribers, Janet and Kim Yost.
 The Yosts discovered Fine Homebuilding magazine in 1982 with issue #7 and then began subscribing to Fine…

-Learn 5 reliable ways to build an energy-efficient flat or shallow-pitched unvented roof, which is much easier and less risky than building a vented one.
+Learn several reliable ways to build an energy-efficient low-slope or shallow-pitched unvented roof, which is much easier and less risky than building a vented one.